snu-sf/CompCertM/README.md

 ## Workflow

-We first describe the step-by-step process of software verification using CompCert, and then describe such instructions for CompCertM.
+We first describe a step-by-step process of software verification using CompCert, and then describe such instructions for CompCertM.

 (Running)
 Write a C program, compile it to binary using CompCert executable (i.e. `compcomp`), and run it.